jetpack-maniac/autobee/README.md

 Forestry is unavailable.
 No bees then.

 - Minecraft 1.9.4?
 Neither OpenPeripherals or Plethora Peripherals are available.
 Those mods are required to be able to move items.
-Without one, this programd does not work.
+Without one, this program does not work.

 - OpenComputers on Minecraft 1.10.2?
 Currently OpenComputers does not by default import ComputerCraft APIs.
 Plethora Peripherals is a ComputerCraft API.